open/close all folders

 - The Book of Eli: A rather wicked Genesis Machete is used by Eli to good effect....and is even able to parry a chainsaw.

-- Friday the 13th: Jason Voorhees, probably single-handedly responsible for the popularity of machetes in modern cinema.
+- Used by Jason Voorhees, probably single-handedly responsible for the popularity of machetes in modern cinema.
 Funnily, a lot of people forget this and think he uses chainsaws (he never has).

-- Ironically, rather like Jason's reputation for Offscreen Teleportation, Jason didn't really favor the machete that much until the "undead Jason" films (6 and onwards) — "living Jason" tended to favor improvised weaponry instead.
+- Ironically, rather like Jason's reputation for Offscreen Teleportation, Jason didn't really favor the machete that much until the "undead Jason" films (Part VI and onwards) — "living Jason" tended to favor improvised weaponry instead.

 - Knife Nut Soap has a collection of giant knives in Lock, Stock & Two Smoking Barrels.
 When his partner sarcastically asks if he has anything bigger, Soap whips out a machete from a scabbard.
 "Shit 'em right up!"